saurabharora90/saurabharora90.github.io/_posts/2020-02-26-cleaner-pull-request.md

 ##### Random musings:

 - The developer community is really passionate about whether we should use tabs or spaces.
 All the discussions made for a fascinating read.
-- Apparently using spaces can make you richer - https://stackoverflow.blog/2017/06/15/developers-use-spaces-make-money-use-tabs/
+- Apparently using spaces can make you [richer](https://stackoverflow.blog/2017/06/15/developers-use-spaces-make-money-use-tabs/)
-- A Google-er analyzed 40,000 repositories and concluded the winner is: https://www.reddit.com/r/programming/comments/50f5r9/400000_github_repositories_1_billion_files_14/
+- A Google-er analyzed 40,000 repositories for tabs vs spaces and concluded the [winner](https://www.reddit.com/r/programming/comments/50f5r9/400000_github_repositories_1_billion_files_14/)
 - Set up a macro to auto-format your code file once you are done with it.
 This will help reduce the errors that are flagged by Checkstyle and ktlint.
-See here for how to set up a macro: https://twitter.com/saurabh_arora90/status/1075305267003158528
+See [here](https://twitter.com/saurabh_arora90/status/1075305267003158528) for how to set up a macro
 - I have only highlighted the import ordering difference b/w Kotlin Coding Conventions and Android Kotlin Style Guide.
 There are other differences as well, which warrant a `--android` switch for ktlint.
-- Github issue documenting ktlint's Alphabetical import ordering being a compatibility issue with Android Studio: https://github.com/pinterest/ktlint/issues/527
+- [Github issue](https://github.com/pinterest/ktlint/issues/527) documenting ktlint's Alphabetical import ordering being a compatibility issue with Android Studio